 Service-Learning Teaching Assistant Program

 Service-Learning Teaching Assistants (S-LTAs) act as a liaison and resource for S-L campus and community partners.
-Therefore, the S-LTA program is designed around four goals:
+Therefore, the S-LTA program is designed around five goals:

 - training and supporting student S-LTAs to develop their leadership skills;

 - assisting faculty members to implement the best practices of S-L in their course;

 - supporting community partners to help ensure partnership goals are met through student and faculty engagement;

 - aiding student service-learners in meeting their academic and service requirements and commitments; and

 - serving as an extension of service-learning staff to facilitate a quality program that is academically rigorous and socially and ethically responsible.

 S-LTAs are typically assigned to a single course, and therefore support a specific faculty member, cohort of students, and one or more community partnerships throughout the semester.
 In many ways, S-LTAs act as a project manager and logistics coordinator for the course and associated partnerships as a way to foster the principles of community engagement in the course.

 Applications for Fall 2019 due Monday, April 1st